imeemalabonga/imeemalabonga.github.io/README.md

 - Interviewed and helped in hiring prospective technical writer candidates within Elavon and RCG.

 ### Technical Writer / Editor
-Microchip Technology, Inc. - Advanced Test Development Corp.
-(January 2014 - April 2017)
+**Microchip Technology, Inc. - Advanced Test Development Corp.** (January 2014 - April 2017)
-- Wrote and updated data sheets, application notes, user's guides, errata documents, and other technical documents, following ISO/TS quality standards and Marketing Communications (Marcom) Team guidelines.
+- Wrote and updated data sheets, application notes, user's guides, errata documents, and other technical documents, following ISO/TS quality standards and Marketing Communications (MarCom) Team guidelines.
 - Edited and converted technical documentation of an acquisition from the previous company's documentation format into Microchip's standards.
 - Created or requested photos, schematics, and other graphics used in both hardware and software documentation, and edited them as necessary.